 Weigh and record the dissolved FITC-inulin solution.

 MED-over the shoulder: Talent observes the weight of the solution on the balance and records in a notebook.
+Not shown.

 Place a piece of 20 cm dialysis membrane in double distilled water for 30 minutes to remove residual sodium azide from the membrane.
 Flush the membrane a few times afterwards.